Founder of at the well

 Sarah is the passionate Founder of At The Well.
 She has been a student of sociology and holistic medicine, a national champion athlete, an instructor of yoga and mindfulness, and a passionate member of the Jewish community.
 All these experiences gave her a deep understanding of the power that comes from being in a supportive community, feeling connected to your spirituality, and have a real understanding of your cycle.
 At The Well was created out of love; it is a place to be witnessed, and to witness others, to share, to learn, and a place to connect Jewish heritage to everyday life.
 After being selected for a leadership fellowship, Sarah launched At The Well with Moishe House as her fiscal sponsor.

 Writer, challah dealer, and master of the internets, Sarah works on At The Well’s brand voice and digital strategy.
-This includes writing very long instagram captions, using sassy hashtags, and sneaking pictures of her and Melissa's cats into our Instagram stories.
+This includes writing very long Instagram captions, using sassy hashtags, and sneaking pictures of her cat into our Instagram stories.

 Rabbinic & Jewish Education Advisors

 Callie Shulman is a rabbi at Temple De Hirsch Sinai in Seattle WA.
 Rabbi Schulman makes regular Jewish content contributions to At The Well’s monthly Moon Manuals.

 Rabbi Tasman aids in the creation of Jewish content for At The Well.
 She also serves as an advisor, helping us foster a culture of inclusive Judaism.
 Living in Washington D.C.

 Hadar is a feminist artist, writer, dancer and poet based in Oakland, CA. She is the founder of Pivot to Bloom, an organization partnering with tech companies on gender issues.
 She currently is the Regional West Coast Jewish Educator with Moishe House, and a Talmud Educator with Svara.